 Contribution to Editorial Decisions.
 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 Promptness.
-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify editor(s) and excuse himself from the review process.
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor(s) and excuse himself from the review process.

 Confidentiality.
 Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by editor(s).
+They must not be shown to or discussed with others except as authorized by the editor(s).

 Standards of Objectivity.
 Reviews should be conducted objectively.
 Personal criticism of the authors is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Acknowledgment of Sources.
 Reviewers should identify relevant published work that has not been cited by the authors.
 The relevant citation should accompany any statement that an observation, derivation, or argument had been previously reported.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.